 \section{Evaluation}

-In this section, we use different lossy compression error distributions to inject faults into several representative HPC programs.
-In these programs, we select some typical variables for analyses where lossy compression is needed.
-The names of programs and selected variable are shown in Table \ref{table:set}.
-The goal of our experiment is to demonstrate that \textsc{LCFI} has the ability to inject various lossy compression errors with different distribution into different program locations.
+In this section, we use different compression fault models (i.e., error distributions) to inject faults into several representative HPC programs.
+In these programs, we select some typical variables for injection where lossy compression is needed.
+The names of programs and selected variables are shown in Table \ref{table:set}.
+The goal of our experiment is to demonstrate that \textsc{LCFI} has the ability to inject various compression faults with different error distributions into different program locations.